Southern black racer: Diet

 The southern black racer is a predator that relies on lizards, insects, moles, birds, eggs, small snakes, rodents, and frogs.
 Despite its specific name constrictor (scientific name: Coluber constrictor), the racer is more likely to suffocate or crush its victim into the ground, rather than coiling around it in typical constrictor fashion.

+Mortality

-Humans remain the greatest enemy of black racers.
+Humans remain the greatest threat to black racers.
 Many are killed on highways and others are intentionally killed out of fear.
 The southern black racer can be mistaken for a cottonmouth – a venomous snake more commonly called a water moccasin.
 The venomous snake has a white lining inside of its mouth.
 Racers are nonvenomous and do not breed with cottonmouths.
 Natural enemies include such birds of prey as hawks, including the red-shouldered hawk and broad-winged hawk.
-These perching and soaring birds have keen eyesight and drop down from above to capture black racers and other snakes in a manner that makes the snake's speed and ground awareness ineffectual.
+These perching and soaring birds have keen eyesight and drop down to capture black racers and other snakes in a manner that makes the snake's speed and ground awareness ineffective.